Skip to content

 1 / 1

-The company reports using the Greenhouse Gas Emission Coefficient Management Table 6.0.4 published by the Taiwan Environmental Protection Administration and Guidelines on Accounting Methods and Reporting of Greenhouse Gas Emission issued by the National Development and Reform Commission of China in 2014.
+The company reports using the Greenhouse Gas Emission Coefficient Management Table 6.0.4 published by the Ministry of Environment.

 • Water, chemical and pest management Water, chemical and pest management